pdxpro0098/100_C_Programs/README.md

 74. Program to define the Arithmetic class.

-75. Program to demonstrate Bitwise Operation In JAVA.
+75. Program to demonstrate Bitwise Operation In C.

 ✔️ 76.
 Program to implement relational Operators.